iifl-logo

 d) In our opinion, the aforesaid standalone financial statements comply with Ind AS specified under section 133 of the Act;

-e) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2024 from being appointed as a director in terms of section 164(2) of the Act;
+e) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2025 from being appointed as a director in terms of section 164(2) of the Act;

 f) The qualification relating to the maintenance of accounts and other matters connected therewith are as stated in paragraph 21(b) above on reporting under section 143(3)(b) of the Act and paragraph 21(h)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended);

-g) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company as on 31 March 2024 and the operating effectiveness of such controls, refer to our separate report in Annexure II wherein we have expressed an unmodified opinion; and
+g) With respect to the adequacy of the internal financial controls with reference to standalone financial statements of the Company as on 31st March, 2025 and the operating effectiveness of such controls, refer to our separate report in Annexure II wherein we have expressed an unmodified opinion; and

 ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2024;
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31st March, 2025;

 iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor
+There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year ended 31st March, 2025;

-a.
-The management has represented that, to the best of its knowledge and belief, on the date of this audit report as disclosed in Note 55(i)(I) to the standalone financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any persons or entities, including foreign entities (the intermediaries), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (the Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf the Ultimate Beneficiaries;
+this audit report, other than as disclosed in Note 55(i)(I) to the standalone financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any person(s) or entity(ies), including foreign entities (the intermediaries), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (the Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf the Ultimate Beneficiaries;

 b.
-The management has represented that, to the best of its knowledge and belief, on the date of this audit report as disclosed in Note 55(i)(II) to the standalone financial statements, no funds have been received by the Company from any persons or entities, including foreign entities (the Funding Parties), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries and
+The management has represented that, to the best of its knowledge and belief, on the date of this audit report as disclosed in Note 55(i)(II) to the standalone financial statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities (the Funding Parties), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and

 c.
 Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement.

-v. a.
-The final dividend paid by the Company during the year ended 31 March 2024 in respect of such dividend declared for the previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend.
+such dividend declared for the previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend.

-Nature of exception noted | Details of Exception |
+Nature of exception noted

-Instances of accounting software for maintaining books of account for which the feature of recording audit trail (edit log) facility was not operated throughout the year for all relevant transactions recorded in the software. | 1.
-The audit trail feature was not enabled at the database level for accounting software from 1 January 2024 to 31 March 2024 to log any direct data changes, used for the maintenance of all accounting records for certain projects of the Company. |
+Instances of accounting software for maintaining books of account for which the feature of recording audit trail (edit log) facility was not operated throughout the year for all relevant transactions recorded in the software.

-2. Another accounting software used for maintenance of all accounting records of Company did not capture the details of what data was changed while recording audit trail (edit log) at the application level.
-Further, the audit trail feature was not enabled at the database level for the said accounting software to log any direct data changes. |
+2. Another accounting software used for maintenance of accounting records of the Company did not capture the details of what data was changed while recording audit trail (edit log) at the application level.
+Further, the audit trail feature was not enabled at the database level for the said accounting software to log any direct data changes.

 In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that:

-(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details
+(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and investment properties.

 (B) The Company has maintained proper records showing full particulars of intangible assets.